jammaloo/ziggy-history/README.md

 ## usage

-saying `!history #learnjavascript 100` will cause ziggy to pm you with the last 100 lines of messages rom the #learnjavascript channel
+saying `!history 100` will cause ziggy to pm you with the last 100 lines of messages from the current channel

 ## license